Rabies Vaccine (RAY-beez VAX-een)

 You should not receive a rabies vaccine if you have had an allergic reaction to it before.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.
 The vaccine is injected into the upper arm muscle.
 Very young or small children may have the vaccine injected into the upper leg muscle.

 - A nurse or other trained health professional will give you this medicine.

-- If you are a veterinarian, work with animals, or will be going to a country where rabies is common, you are at risk for exposure to the rabies virus.
-If you are getting the vaccine because you are at risk of being exposed to rabies, you will receive 3 doses on 3 different days within a 1-month period.
+- You are at risk for exposure to the rabies virus if you work with animals or will be going to a country where rabies is common.
+People who are at risk of being exposed to rabies will receive 3 doses on 3 different days within a 1-month period.

-- If you have an immune system problem, have not yet received the vaccine, and were exposed to the rabies virus, you will need a total of 5 doses on 5 different days within a 1-month period.
+- If you have not yet received the vaccine and were exposed to the rabies virus, you will need a total of 5 doses on 5 different days within a 1-month period.
 You will also receive a shot of rabies immune globulin.

 - It is very important that you have the shots on the exact day your doctor tells you to.